Alpena Career and College Access Network (ACCAN) 8th grade Campus Visits

 The Alpena Career and College Access Network grant project is being managed by coordinator Darrin Lightner with Alpena Public Schools acting as the fiscal management agency.
-We are pleased to announce the addition of Jon Lockwood as our MCAN AdviseMI college adviser.
+We are pleased to announce the addition of Ashley Popp as our MCAN AdviseMI college adviser.

 Darrin Lightner has 27 years of experience as a teacher, guidance counselor, assistant principal, and athletic director and now takes on the duties of Alpena CCAN Coordinator.
 He holds a Master of Arts degree in Guidance & Counseling from Central Michigan University as well as Licensed Professional Counselor (LPC) certification in the State of Michigan.
 Mr. Lightner is also a graduate of Alpena High School and Alpena Community College and loves living in Northeast Michigan with his wife Mary.
 They have two children currently attending college.
 Darrin looks forward to assisting students in Alpena learn more about post-secondary opportunities and helping to prepare them as highly-skilled in their areas of interest